 […]

-(2) [Appointment of the Representative] (a) The appointment of a representative may be made in the international application, provided that the application is signed by the applicant.
+(2) [Appointment of the Representative] (a) The appointment of a representative may be made in the international application.
+The naming of the representative in the international application at the time of filing shall constitute an appointment by the applicant of such representative.

 (b) The appointment of a representative may also be made in a separate communication which may relate to one or more specified international applications or international registrations of the same applicant or holder.
 The said communication shall be signed by the applicant or the holder.